amitiitdelhi/hello-world/README.md

 # hello-world
 Sample Repository

 Amit here.
-Trying to get started with GitHub here.
+Trying to get started with GitHub.
 This is just some sample text.